OutsideRebelBox/AI-Contract-Clause-Identifier/README.md

 ```
 ### ▶️ Run the Browser Demo Locally

-1. Open `js/demo/index.html` in any browser
+1. Download `js/demo/index.html` in any browser
 2. Upload a `.txt`, `.docx`, or `.pdf` file (must be text-extractable)
 3. Click **Scan**
 4. High-risk clauses will be highlighted automatically